Rapportive founder’s new startup Superhuman is what Gmail would be if built today

 Superhuman, however, is only targeting a fraction of the email market: business users who will pay a subscription for a more powerful client.
 For this reason, the browser version of the email app only works in Google Chrome.
 But a desktop client, and later a mobile app, will also be available.

 A core tenet of Superhuman’s reinvented inbox is one designed for speed.
 Everything that happens – searching, sending, start-up, etc. – will take place in 100ms.
-This is the speed at which people see the action as “instantaneous,” Vahora explains.
+This is the speed at which people see the action as “instantaneous,” Vohra explains.

 In addition, he says hundreds of other product decisions in Superhuman, each which may seem minor on their own, also help to make getting through the inbox faster.